baylessj/libRerun/README.md

 One will need to modify the rerun.c file to some extent in order to use it with a different robot configuration than the one detailed in SampleFunctions.
 These locations are distinctly marked, it is recommended that editing other portions of the source file be avoided.

 The output is printed live as the data is recorded, so it is recommended that you redirect the output of "pros terminal" into a file through the PROS CLI prior to starting the recording process.
 This file can later be copied into your auto.c file.

+The libFBC, libButtons, and libMtrmgr libraries from libBLRS (https://github.com/purduesigbots/libblrs) are required for proper playback and recording.